 January, The RTA Board approved a re-organization, allowing the General Manager to appoint members of the Executive Management Team.
 This evolved into an agreement to give the General Manager more day-to-day decision-making authority.

-1987, For the first time, RTA’s annual report mentioned the Dual Hub Corridor project, which later became the Euclid Corridor Transportation Project, and the service became the HealthLine, a Bus Rapid Transit (BRT) system.
+For the first time, RTA’s annual report mentioned the Dual Hub Corridor project.
+This later became the Euclid Corridor Transportation Project, and the service became the HealthLine, a Bus Rapid Transit (BRT) system.

 April, RTA introduced new state-of-the-art registering fareboxes with secure vaults to restrict the handling of funds.

 Aug.
 31, John V. Terango resigned as General Manager.

 RTA began a program to equip regular buses with wheelchair lifts, and introduced a special "Flats Flyer" service.

 Transit Police joined the Caribbean/Gang Task Force.